Congratulations! You’ve graduated college and are ready to settle into your first post-graduation job.

 Millennials were born between 1981 and 1996.
 They joined the workforce during difficult economic times, so they have a looser view of long-term careers.
 They’re comfortable with digital communication and are quick to join social networks.
 Millennials look for a deeper purpose in their work, along with opportunities for advancement.

 Finally, there’s Generation Z. That’s you!
 Born between 1997 and 2012, these folks are just entering the workforce.
 Gen Z are digital natives and concerned with financial debt.
-At work, they look for flexible working arrangements, social opportunities, and career development.
+They look for flexible working arrangements, social opportunities, and career development at work.

 As you meet your coworkers, pay attention to what generation they’re in and how that might shape their outlook on work as well as their goals.
 For example, baby boomers and Millennials are very different in their approaches!